 As well as running our own road safety programmes, we are active in international collaborations.

 Shell is a board member of the Global Road Safety Partnership (GRSP) where businesses, governments and development agencies work together to prevent road deaths and reduce injuries around the world.
-We also support the United Nations Decade of Action for Road Safety 2011-2020.

 More in Sustainability